starrify/google-cloud-functions-deployment-issue-poc/README.md

 It is assumed to be somehow a common practice to use the pre/post installation hook of npm to perform extra tasks like manipulating files.
 However it was earlier observed that on Google Cloud Functions the deployment may not yield the expected results.
-This indends to be a minimal, reproducible, and complete example of the very issue.
+This intends to be a minimal, reproducible, and complete example of the very issue.

 ## Test 1